Keita living childhood dream after securing Inter switch

+Keita Balde Diao is about to fulfil a childhood dream of playing for Inter after securing his Serie A return in an initial loan move from Monaco.

-The Senegal international will be a familiar face for Inter fans, having previously enjoyed four seasons in Serie A with Lazio
+The Senegal international will be a familiar face for Inter fans, having previously enjoyed four seasons in Serie A with Lazio, who he left last August.

 Despite establishing himself as a significant talent at Lazio, Keita and the club's management had a rocky relationship and his departure in 2017 was not a surprise, even if his eventual destination of Monaco raised a few eyebrows.